bhuvesh/website/content/publication/active-online.md

 # 4 = Report
 # 5 = Book
 # 6 = Book section
-publication_types = ["0"]
+publication_types = ["3"]

 # Publication name and optional abbreviated version.
-publication = "Incentives in Machine Learning, ICML 2020" publication_short = "Incentives in Machine Learning Workshop, ICML 2020"
+publication = "in submission"
+publication_short = "in submission"

 # Abstract and optional shortened version.
-abstract = "We study pay-per-click auctions where both the principal and the agents employ learning algorithms to learn the click-through-rates and intrinsic values respectively.
-In this setting, we illustrate a trade-off between a) effective learning in a truthful manner and b) robustness to the presence of adversarial corruptions.
-We design a mechanism that balances these two conflicting forces and achieves a graceful degradation in performance with the amount of corruption in the data without compromising the performance when there is no corruption.
-On the way we demonstrate that agent-learning introduces additional challenges in multi-armed bandit mechanisms even at the absence of corruptions, which may be of independent interest."
+abstract = "We consider the classical problem of prediction with expert advice, but with an active learning twist.
+In this new setting, the algorithm may reorder the sequence of examples on which a prediction is made, it aims to minimize regret as usual, but it can observe only a small fraction of the true labels along the way.
+We consider a variant of the Hedge algorithm for this setting, and we show that under a very particular combinatorial constraint on the matrix of expert predictions we can obtain a very strong regret guarantee while querying very few labels.
+This constraint, which we refer to as $\theta$-compactness, can be viewed as a non-stochastic variant of the disagreement coefficient, another popular parameter used to reason about the sample complexity of active learning in the IID setting.
+We also give a polynomial time algorithm to calculate the $\theta$-compactness of a matrix up to an approximation factor of 3."

 # Featured image thumbnail (optional)
 image_preview = ""